Through The Fibro Fog

 STEP 2

 Once the pudding is ready, slice the pears.
 Melt the butter in a pan, and on a low heat add the pear slices.
 Drizzle with the maple syrup and the ginger.
-Fry for 7-8 minutes, carefully flipping halfway through until softened and slightly brown.
+Cook for 7-8 minutes, carefully flipping halfway through until softened and slightly brown.

 STEP 3